marekandreas/elpa/INSTALL.md

 enabled by default (and can be disabled at build time).
 With release ELPA 2019.05.001 the legacy API is disabled by default, however, can be still switched on at build time.
-With this release ELPA 2019.11.001, the legacy API will be deprecated and not supported anymore.
+With the release ELPA 2019.11.001, the legacy API will be deprecated and not supported anymore.

-The release of ELPA 2020.05.001.rc1 does change the API and ABI compared to the release 2019.05.002, since the legacy API has been dropped.
+The release of ELPA 2020.05.001.rc1 does change the API and ABI compared to the release 2019.11.001, since the legacy API has been dropped.

 ## How to install *ELPA* ##